-Chair: Marc A. Hight
+Chair: Patrick A. Wilson

 The requirements for a Philosophy major are Philosophy 102, 201, 210, 211 or 212, 304 or 305, 412, 413, and an additional 9 hours in the discipline (30 total hours).
 Interdisciplinary majors involving philosophy may be developed and pursued with the approval of the departments concerned.

 Advice for Philosophy Majors

 - Students are welcome to become majors and double-majors at virtually any point in their undergraduate careers.
 One does not have to decide on philosophy immediately; we have majors declare as late as their junior year.